SwissDataScienceCenter/renku-design-docs/rfcs/010-rabbitmq-motivation/010-rabbitmq-motivation.md

 points relating to requirements were flagged:

-- it is anticipated that a message throughput of max some 10's of messages/sec is required with something of the order of 200-500 concurrent users
+- it is anticipated that a message throughput of max some 10's of messages/sec is required with something of the order of 200-500 concurrent users;
 - persistence requirements at least initially will be minimal
-  - Sean suggested introducing some persistence early with the idea that it's easier to increase it rather than add it from scratch when we are in an operational context
+  - Sean suggested introducing some persistence early with the idea that it's easier to increase it rather than add it from scratch when we are in an operational context;
-- there should be minimal sensitive content on the message bus
+- there should be minimal sensitive content on the message bus;
 - it may be necessary to expose the message bus to the `renku` cli; in this case an OAuth2 mechanism provided by Keycloak could be appropriate